 #1: Not Reporting Your Job Injury in a Timely Manner

 The most common mistake is to not report your accident to your employer right away.
 In the state of Florida, worker’s compensation laws require that an injured employee report any accident involving injury within 30 days to their employer or supervisor.
 In the event that the injury is the result of an occupational disease, the employee has 90 days from the first sign of illness.

-The third most common mistake is failing to report the total extent of your injuries to your doctor.
-If you fall and hurt your back, but also experienced damage to your leg, don’t forget to disclose it.
+The third most common mistake is failing to report the total extent of your job injuries to your doctor.
+If you fall at work and hurt your back, but also experience damage to your leg, don’t forget to disclose it.
 Failure to report secondary injuries, and then bringing them up later, will look as though you are trying to claim more than you are entitled to.
 This can also run the risk of being construed as worker’s compensation fraud.

-Following early treatment, you may feel fully recovered, or even worse, than when the treatment started.
+Following early treatment, you may feel fully recovered or you may feel even worse than when the treatment started.
 In either case, always be upfront and clear about your complaints, symptoms, and pain levels with your doctor(s).